simonmichael/hledger_site/src/sponsor.md

 ### Sponsor the lead developer (Simon)

 These donations are private and help support Simon.
+You can also support by offering me bounties or consulting gigs.

 - [![github](https://img.shields.io/badge/Sponsor_Simon_via-Github-limegreen "Sponsor the project leader via Github")](https://github.com/sponsors/simonmichael)
   (Fees: 0%)